 Some people have found that all their cutting jobs are easily handled with just a small pair of scissors.
 Super ultralight folks tear apart the Victorinox Classic, use the scissors from the Victorinox Swiss Army Swiss Card, or use the small blunt-end kid scissors.

 There are a large variety of knives in the marketplace today.
-Options includes basic type (pocket, fixed blade, etc), type of ground used on the blade, quality of the materials, and finally style and craftsmanship.
+Options includes basic type (pocket, fixed blade, etc), type of ground used on the blade, blade material, blade shape and craftsmanship.
 Doug Ritter’s Sharp Stuff page has a good discussion of knife choices with an eye on survival.
 You can checkout Knife Forums, Blade Forums and EDC Forum’s knives topic to see what knife enthusiasts have to say.

 The very cheapest option is the $2.50 derma safe utility razor.
+You can get a YAODHAOD Ceramic Pocket knives for $8.
+They are sharp but ceramic blades are much easier to destroy than steel.
 The small Victorinox Classic can often be found for $10 and are often given away with someone’s logo on the side.
 If you want a larger pocket knife, it is possible to find the classic Victorinox Recruit for around $15.
 If you want a locking blade folder, then you should be able to pick up a Opinel folding knife for less than $15.